Ask Pauline a Question

 Step 8.
 Proof-read your application

-With so much information required, credit card applications ask a lot of you.
-Be sure to read over your answers to ensure they are correct before completing your application.
+Credit card applications ask a lot of you.
+Be sure to read over your answers to ensure they’re correct before completing your application.
 Incorrect info could delay your application, or in some cases, could result in your application being declined.

 At this point, it’s also worth pointing out that you should always be truthful when applying for a credit card.
 For example, if you were to lie about your income, saying it is higher than it is, you would be committing fraud, which is punishable by law.